uvm-plaid/olympia/README.md

 This repository contains the implementation of the Olympia framework for implementing and evaluating secure protocols.
 It also contains the implementations of several case-study protocols from the paper (in the `agent` directory).
 The paper describing Olympia is:

-- [Olympia: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols](tbd).
+- [Olympia: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols](https://arxiv.org/abs/2302.10084).
 Ivoline C. Ngong, Nicholas Gibson, Joseph P. Near.

 ## Team

 Development of the Olympia system is led by [Ivoline C. Ngong](https://ivolinengong.com/) with help from [Nicholas Gibson](https://github.com/NicholasGibsonUVM) and [Joseph P. Near](https://www.uvm.edu/~jnear/).
+Olympia is built on the [ABIDES Framework](https://github.com/abides-sim/abides).

 ## How to Run
 Olympia requires Python >3.8.
 You can install the dependencies with `pip install -r requirements.txt`.